Jimk72/Icarus_Software/README.md

 # Icarus Mod Editor 4.1
 -Fixed issues with updating data folder.

 -Now has an option to use alternative function call for UnrealPak incase your windows version has issues with the older method to run UnrealPak with the correct parameters.
+(On the Editor Options page to the far right called Use Alternative Unpack Method)

 -UnrealPak now comes in the zip file to make sure you have the correct version and compression plugin.